OuhscBbmc/DeSheaToothakerIntroStats/Chapter07/Chapter07.md

 ## Figure 7-6

 ```
-Lise, did you want this to be the same color as Figure 7-03?
+Lise, did you want this to be the same color as Figure 7-03, or different?
 ```

 <img src="figure_rmd/Figure07_06.png" title="plot of chunk Figure07_06" alt="plot of chunk Figure07_06" width="300px" />